UA4R/Isolation-Status-SOAR-EDR-Project/README.md

 # Isolation Status; SOAR EDR Project

 ## Objectives
 Spin up a working **SOAR** playbook that takes an **EDR** detection for credential dumping, enriches it and notifies the right channels automatically, then lets an analyst make the containment call with one click.
-It's built with an explicit understanding of the detection blind spots and what happens after containment.
+It's built with an explicit understanding of the detection blind spots.

 This Project is mainly meant to show what happens post exploitation; after an attacker has access to an infrastructure and what analyst are meant to do to mitigate such threats, in this case; Credential Dumping.